Internectio/Locuscraft/README.md

 •	Play video games for 1 hour
 •	Sleep for 7.5 hours
 o	Projects/Long-term tasks.

+##Privacy

+Privacy is extremely important for a website like this.
+Users need to feel secure in knowing the vast amount of information Locuscraft stores about them is not going to be shared with anyone, unless they themselves share it.

+At the same time however, there is a lot of information that could be beneficial to the world.
+Statistical type information mainly.
+This information can be collected anonymously however.

+We will have to write a privacy policy, and my legalese is pretty bad.
+Any takers?

 These will be tasks that take a while to complete, that cannot be completed in one day, or that have multiple sub-tasks.
 Some examples of this might be:
 	Fix lawn mower
 	Create diet regimen